Enterprise resource planning: Expansion

 ERP systems experienced rapid growth in the 1990s.
 Because of the year 2000 problem many companies took the opportunity to replace their old systems with ERP.

 ERP systems initially focused on automating back office functions that did not directly affect customers and the public.
 Front office functions, such as customer relationship management (CRM), dealt directly with customers, or e-business systems such as e-commerce and e-government—or supplier relationship management (SRM) became integrated later, when the internet simplified communicating with external parties.

 "ERP II" was coined in 2000 in an article by Gartner Publications entitled ERP Is Dead—Long Live ERP II.
 It describes web–based software that provides real–time access to ERP systems to employees and partners (such as suppliers and customers).
 The ERP II role expands traditional ERP resource optimization and transaction processing.
 Rather than just manage buying, selling, etc.—ERP II leverages information in the resources under its management to help the enterprise collaborate with other enterprises.

 ERP II is more flexible than the first generation ERP.
 Rather than confine ERP system capabilities within the organization, it goes beyond the corporate walls to interact with other systems.
 Enterprise application suite is an alternate name for such systems.
 ERP II systems are typically used to enable collaborative initiatives such as supply chain management (SCM), customer relationship management (CRM) and business intelligence (BI) among business partner organizations through the use of various electronic business technologies.
-The large proportion of companies are pursuing a strong managerial targets in ERP system instead of acquire a ERP company.
+The large proportion of companies are pursuing a strong managerial targets in ERP system instead of acquire an ERP company.

 Developers now make more effort to integrate mobile devices with the ERP system.
-ERP vendors are extending ERP to these devices, along with other business applications, so that businesses don’t have to rely on third-party applications.
+ERP vendors are extending ERP to these devices, along with other business applications, so that businesses don't have to rely on third-party applications.
 As an example, the e-commerce platform Shopify was able to make ERP tools from Microsoft and Oracle available on its app in October 2021.

 Technical stakes of modern ERP concern integration—hardware, applications, networking, supply chains.
 ERP now covers more functions and roles—including decision making, stakeholders' relationships, standardization, transparency, globalization, etc.

-Characteristics

-ERP systems typically include the following characteristics: